Cherryblue/secured-front/README.md

 - To Alpine Linux Team for making all this possible in a stupidly small form factor.

 ## First-run (steps needed to complete the setup)
+Here is the [docker image](https://hub.docker.com/repository/docker/kynn/secured-front/general).
+The docker-compose file in this repository is already configured to download this image, but feel free to build it yourself.
 For every software to be initialized :
 > sudo docker compose up -d
 >